-WaterSense (think EnergyStar, only water), has made choosing a high quality toilet simple with its labeling system.
+- If you decide to upgrade, look for the WaterSense logo (think EnergyStar, only water).
 To earn this label, toilets must meet rigorous criteria for performance and must use no more than 1.28 GPF.
 Only HETs that complete the third-party certification process can earn the WaterSense label.